alex8088/electron-vite-docs/packages/en-US/docs/guide/features.md

 Check out the [Hot Reloading](/guide/hot-reloading) section to learn more about this feature.

-## Static Assets
+## Asset Handling

-In addition to supporting the [static asset handling](https://vitejs.dev/guide/assets.html) in web app like Vite， electron-vite also optimizes the static asset handling in the Electron main process.
+In addition to supporting the [static asset handling](https://vitejs.dev/guide/assets.html) in web app like Vite， electron-vite also optimizes asset handling in the Electron main process.

-Check out the [Static Asset Handling](/guide/assets) section to learn more about this feature.
+Check out the [Asset Handling](/guide/assets) section to learn more about this feature.

 ## Source Code Protection